Josephine Bruce

 Josephine Bruce, a Black teacher and social activist, was born on this date in 1853.

 Josephine Beall Willson Bruce was born in Philadelphia, PA.
-She was raised in Cleveland, Ohio, the daughter of Dr. Joseph Willson, a dentist and writer, and Elizabeth Harnett Willson, a musician.
-After graduating from Cleveland’s Central High School in 1871 and completing a teachers training course, Willson was the first Black to join an integrated Cleveland elementary school faculty.
+She was raised in Cleveland, Ohio, and she is the daughter of Dr. Joseph Willson, a dentist and writer, and Elizabeth Harnett Willson, a musician.
+After graduating from Cleveland’s Central High School in 1871 and completing a teacher training course, Willson was the first Black to join an integrated Cleveland elementary school faculty.
 In 1878, she married Blanche K. Bruce, a senator from Mississippi.

 She returned to Washington D.C. when her Harvard-educated son became assistant superintendent in the district’s black schools.
 An early leader and advocate of the club movement among Black women, she was a founder of the Booklovers’ Club, the Colored Woman’s League, and the National Association of Colored Women (NACW).
-Josephine Bruce spent the last few months of her life in Kimball, WV, where her son had become a school principal.
+Josephine Bruce spent the last few months in Kimball, WV, where her son became a principal.
 At the age of seventy, she died on February 15, 1923.

 Black Women in America: An Historical Encyclopedia